 This paper presents a study of civic activism focusing on the everyday work of people working in the civic sector.
 Across disciplines civic activism has been mainly studied on the collective-public level, neglecting that it is also an everyday practice and an inherent part of activists’ lives.
 My aim is to direct the research attention to the individual level of civic activism and, more specifically, on the personal understandings of activists of their jobs.
 Therefore, my main research question is: How do civic activists understand their everyday working practices?
 This study is rooted in the paradigm of cultural sociology and it analyzes how activists understand their jobs in the context of the meaning systems in which they place themselves.

 I anchor my research in one of the current hot topics in Slovakia, the issue of non-heterosexual marriages and families.
-There is an ongoing public debate about whether marriage should be the exclusive union of a man and a woman or LGBTI couples should assert their rights for the institutionalization of their relationships and possibility of adopting children.
-This topic was largely brought to the public by the Referendum for Family held in 2015 organized by the conservative-Catholic civic association Alliance for Family.
+There is an ongoing public debate about whether marriage should be the exclusive union of a man and a woman, or whether LGBTI couples should assert their rights for the institutionalization of their relationships and the possibility of adopting children.
+This topic was largely brought to the public by the Referendum for Family held in 2015, which was organized by the conservative-Catholic civic association Alliance for Family.
 The referendum was heralded as the protection of family against alternative family models.
 The LGBTI civic activists struggle against discrimination and work for an alternative to marriage for LGBTI couples.
 The attitudes and interests of these two ideologically different groups are in constant conflict.
 I based this study on the interviews with activists from both opinion groups to grasp the processes of understanding in ideologically different branches of civic activism.

 The cultural-sociology analysis of activists’ statements reveals that ideologically different activists understand their work in the same way by articulating what I call a moral narrative of helping.
-Activists understand their work as the help to others.
+Activists understand their work as providing help to others.
 The narrative of helping is a core form of understanding built upon constitutive meanings in binary relations.
 This narrative plays an important role also in the ideological conflict of the two opinion groups.
 Activists discredit their opponents by shifting the constitutive meanings of the narrative.

 Katarína